TRileySchwarz/emptyProject/README.md

 # emptyproject

-This project was created to provide developers with a foundation for developing Solidity Smart Contracts.
+This project is intended to provide developers with a foundation for developing Solidity Smart Contracts.
 It has been filled with a series of scripts, commands, example contract structures, javascript test suites, and packages pre-installed to meet the demands of most projects.
 This project utilizes the OpenZeppelin package as a means of demonstrating some of the most common contracts such as ERC20, SafeMath.sol etc.